-(Millions of dollars) Three Months Ended Nine Months Ended September 30, 2023 October 1, 2022 September 30, 2023 October 1, 2022 Net sales \$ 333 \$ 525 \$ 1,137 \$ 1,514 Operating income \$ 40 \$ 155 \$ 196 \$ 423
+(Millions of dollars) Three Months Ended Nine Months Ended Three Months Ended September 30, October 1, September 30, October 1, 2023 2022 2023 2022 2024 2023 \$ Change % Change Net sales \$ 333 \$ 525 \$ 1,137 \$ 1,514 \$ 332 \$ 448 \$ (116) (26)% Operating income \$ 40 \$ 155 \$ 196 \$ 423 \$ 15 \$ 96 \$ (81) (84)%

 Net sales for the Marine segment decreased \$192 million and \$377 million for the three- and nine-month periods of 2023, respectively, compared to the same periods in 2022.
 Cargo volumes decreased approximately 16% and 20% for the three- and nine-month periods, respectively.
 For the three-month period, the decrease in freight rates had a larger impact on the decline in sales compared to cargo volumes.
 The decrease for the nine-month period was primarily due to an overall decrease in cargo volumes, and to a lesser extent, lower freight rates.
 Freight rates began declining during the first quarter of 2023.
-The decline in cargo volumes and freight rates is primarily a result of a general decrease in demand for ocean transportation services.
+The decline in cargo volumes and average freight rates is primarily as a result of a general decrease in the normalization of demand for ocean transportation services.

-Operating income for the Marine segment decreased \$115 million and \$227 million for the three- and nine-month periods of 2023, respectively, compared to the same periods in 2022.
-The decrease for the three- and nine-month periods was primarily the result of lower voyage revenue, partially offset by lower voyage-related costs, such as slot costs, terminal services and intermodal trucking costs due to the lower cargo volumes.
-Management cannot predict changes in fuel costs or other voyage-related costs, cargo volumes or cargo rates for future periods; however, management anticipates this segment will be profitable for the remainder of 2023, though net sales and operating income are expected to be lower than the prior year.
+Operating income Cargo volumes decreased 2% for the Marine segment decreased \$115 million and \$227 million for the three- and nine-month periods three-month period of 2023, respectively, 2024 compared to the same periods in 2022, three-month period of 2023.

+The decrease for the three- and nine-month periods in operating income was primarily the result of lower voyage revenue, partially offset by lower voyage-related costs, such as charter-hire and slot costs terminal services and intermodal trucking costs due to the lower cargo volumes.
+Management cannot predict changes in fuel costs or other voyage-related voyage costs, cargo volumes or cargo rates for future periods; however, management anticipates this segment will be profitable for the remainder of 2023, though net sales and operating income are expected to be lower than the prior year.
+2024.